isabelhormaeche/checkpoint-m3c6/04mongodb.md

 You can create a MongoDB database in the following environments:

-* **MongoDB Community :** The source-available, free-to-use, and self-managed version of MongoDB.You can download MongoDB for Windows, Linux or MAc, [here.](https://www.mongodb.com/docs/current/installation/)
+* **MongoDB Community :** The source-available, free-to-use, and self-managed version of MongoDB.
+You can download MongoDB for Windows, Linux or MAc, [here.](https://www.mongodb.com/docs/current/installation/)

 * **MongoDB Atlas :** The fully managed service for MongoDB deployments in the cloud.